strangiato/odh-operator-api/README.md

 ## Third Party Custom Resources Exposed Through ODH Operator

-This are additional operators that the ODH Operator may deploy as components and the corresponding Custom Resources those objects manage.
+These are additional operators that the ODH Operator may deploy as components and the corresponding Custom Resources those objects manage.
 Some of these objects may be exposed to the end user through the ODH Operator page in the Installed Operators UI in OpenShift.

 ### Data Science Pipeline